PrincetonUniversity/advanced-command-line/02_misc/README.md

 differences.
 During development, I will frequently have a 'ground truth' file that I want to ensure is still produced when I modify some source code.
-This is called an acceptance test and is a good practice to make sure code runs as expected on actual data.
+This is called an acceptance test and is a good practice to make sure code runs as expected on non-trivial data.

 To check if two files match, simply use `cmp FILE1 FILE2`.  `cmp` will check that the bytes in each file match and will print an error on the first